 A Carl Zeiss Conservation Awardee (2008), Dr. Anish Andheria is a Fellow of LEAD and has helped set up Kids for Tigers, a nation-wide conservation education programme which currently reaches out to over half a million school children.
 After completing his Ph.D. from Institute of Chemical Technology, he went on to pursue a Masters Degree in Wildlife Biology and Conservation at the National Center for Biological Sciences, Bangalore.
 He is a large carnivore specialist with field knowledge on predator-prey relationships.
 A wildlife photographer of repute, he has photographed some of the most remote wildlife reserves of India.
 He has co-authored two books on Indian wildlife and contributed to several other national and international publications.
 He runs a wildlife rescue center in Mumbai and is a Trustee of The Climate Reality Project India.
 A natural communicator, he is one of India’s leading motivational speakers, and has introduced thousands of people to the joys of nature and the rationale for nature conservation.

-A hardcore development practitioner, Punam has been involved in tackling development issues from the perspective of extremely marginalised communities.
-For about 20 years, she has worked across a wide range of terrains and communities to unravel the real challenges of rural livelihood in India.
-She has vast experience of working with both grassroots organisations as well as premiere policy organisations such as TISS, CII and The World Bank on issues related to food security, rural livelihoods and skill development.
-Two of her most challenging projects include a) a rural livelihood pilot called Project RUDRA, where she devised and tested methods to reliably identify vulnerable households and ways of addressing their livelihood challenges, and b) working with the CII Centre for Skill Development in Chhindwara, Madhya Pradesh that skills rural youth in mainstream industry trades.
-Her published work on food security includes a paper presented at the 88th Session of Indian Science Congress.
-She brings to WCT her unconventional but reliable approach to strengthen rural livelihoods.
+Punam is an ardent development practitioner.
+For 20 years, she has worked across wide ranging terrains and communities to tackle the challenges of rural livelihoods.
+She regularly swivels between working with grassroots organisations to carry out experiments, as well as premiere policy organisations such as TISS, CII and The World Bank to better inform policy processes.
+Noteworthy projects spearheaded by her include a) Project RUDRA, her own rural livelihood initiative, a futuristic idea developed back in 2003, where she devised and tested methods to reliably identify vulnerable households and ways of addressing their livelihood challenges jointly with the engagement of government departments and corporate philanthropists, and b) setting up the unique CII Skills Centre in Chhindwara, Madhya Pradesh that skills rural youth in mainstream industry trades with assistance from premiere companies.

 Sheetal is a graduate in Zoology from Mumbai University and a post graduate in Psychotherapy and Counselling from the Institute of Psychotherapy and Management Sciences, Mumbai.
 She started her career in the field of telecommunication but her love for wildlife compelled her to pursue a career in conservation.
-This took her to the Wildlife Trust of India (WTI), where she coordinated the photo/video documentation of various projects and worked on creating awareness programmes for students.
-Subsequently, she was asked to handle the formulation of annual plans and the monitoring and evaluation of several field projects.
-As a member of IFAW-WTI’s Emergency Relief Network, she did a month-long internship on Wild Animal Care and Treatment in Assam.
+This took her to the WTI, where she coordinated the photo/video documentation of various projects and subsequently handle monitoring and evaluation of several field projects.

 Currently pursuing a Master’s in Multilateral Environmental Agreements from the International University of Andulasia, Spain; Prasenjeet routinely assists Indian enforcement authorities in conducting seizures of live animals and wildlife products.
 He compiled and analysed the national wild elephant mortality database and international ivory seizure database for the Wildlife Trust of India.
 The latter was used to supplement policy documents passed at various international forums on regulating ivory sales.
 Prasenjeet was instrumental in the creation of the CITES cell of the Ministry of Environment and Forests, India and has represented the Global Tiger Forum (GTF) at international conferences.
 In addition, he compiled and revised GTF’s second edition of the National Tiger Action Plans of 13 tiger range countries and authored the first ever state Bear Conservation and Welfare Action Plan for Maharashtra.